Jump to:

 Mainly used in salt spray chambers, an atomizing nozzle creates fog inside the workspace and requires a direct and constant facility water supply.

-Any system using water requires diligent preventative maintenance.
+Any system using water requires diligent preventative test chamber maintenance.

 Humidity Range

-The humidity range for most chambers is 20% to 95%, ±2% Relative Humidity (RH).
+The humidity range for most chambers is 10% to 95%, limited by +4°C TD, ±2% Relative Humidity (RH) at the sensor.
 The RH ranges can extend lower and higher by adding optional features.
-To achieve dryer conditions, as low as 5% RH, adding an external system is needed.
+An external system is needed to achieve dryer conditions, as low as 5% RH.

 Obtaining relative humidity above 95% requires an electronic high humidity sensor, which is virtually maintenance-free with calibration accuracy.
 Dry-bulb/wet-bulb or wet psychrometer systems will increase humidity but require continuous monitoring to maintain proper conditioning of the muslin covers, called wicks.
 The wick needs regular changing, sometimes even when tests are in process.
-You can monitor, control, and collect data from both extended RH options using a digital controller.
+Using a digital controller, you can monitor, control, and collect data from both extended RH options.

-Whenever you are introducing water to a mechanical system, regular preventative maintenance is required.
+Regular preventative maintenance is required when introducing water to a mechanical system.
 Across the test chamber industry, you will find that environmental test chambers need conditioned water: water within a specific resistivity or total dissolved solids (TDS) range.
 You can purchase demineralized or deionized water, but not all bottled water is equal.
-Not all manufacturers are equivalent when building humidity-enabled test equipment, so know your facility water quality, and compare that to the maker's recommendations to prevent deteriorated systems later on.
+Not all manufacturers are equivalent when building humidity-enabled test equipment, so know your facility's water quality and compare that to the maker's recommendations to prevent deteriorated systems later on.

 Electronic Sensor Measurement

-Chambers made today are typically equipped with electronic, relative humidity sensors as a standard feature.
-Take time to discuss with manufacturers your product and needs to monitor humidity and temperature levels.
+Chambers made today are typically equipped with electronic relative humidity sensors as a standard feature.
+Take time to discuss your product with manufacturers and the need to monitor humidity and temperature levels.

-There are many electronic sensors on the market today, and the technology is changing fast.
-Although there's no perfect electronic sensor for all needs, several are available on the market to suit your needs.
-As humidity moves close to 100%, sensors can have a difficult time with accuracy.
+There are many electronic sensors on the market today, and technology is changing fast.
+Although there's no perfect electronic sensor for all needs, several are available to suit your needs.
+As humidity moves close to 100%, sensors can have difficulty with accuracy.

 The same goes for scenarios where test products release gases when exposed to heat and moisture.
 When the gases come in contact with typical electronic sensors, the gases stick to the sensor surface, blocking the probe's ability to get an accurate reading.
 Special sensors can replace standard probes that separate the residues from the gases released in the chamber.

 When chambers cycle from high to low temperatures while humidity remains constant, ask for "warmed sensors" to stop condensation from building up on the sensor and giving inaccurate readings.
-In some cases, you may choose to resort to old school methods: Dry-bulb/wet-bulb temperature readings.
+Sometimes, you may resort to old-school methods: Dry-bulb/wet-bulb temperature readings.

 Before electronic sensors were available, engineers and scientists used this method to determine relative humidity and temperature.